 To complete Appendix A, the applicant will need to get some specific information from his/her employer.
-To facilitate the collection of this information, the reverse side of the sheet with Appendix A on it, includes an "Employer Coverage Tool."
+To facilitate the collection of this information, the Application includes an "Employer Coverage Tool."
 The applicant can fill out his/her name and SSN and give it to the employer to complete the rest of the questions.
-The form asks if the employee is eligible for job-based coverage, if they can get it for other family members (if "Yes," list who), if the coverage meets the "minimum value standard", what the cost of the premium would be, and if the employer will make any changes in coverage in the next year.
-The applicant can then use this information to answer Questions 13-16 on Appendix A.
+The form asks if the employee is eligible for job-based coverage (or will be eligible within the next three months) and if the coverage is offered for spouses or dependents.
+It then asks if the coverage meets the "minimum value standard", what the cost of the premium would be and how often it would be paid, and if the employer will make any changes in coverage in the next year.
+The applicant can then use this information to answer Questions 13-16 in Appendix A.